hotwired-laravel/turbo-laravel/docs/turbo-streams.md

 ## Turbo Streams Combo

-You may combine multiple Turbo Stream responses in a single one like so:
+You may combine multiple Turbo Streams in a single response like so:

 ```php
 return turbo_stream([